Background pattern

 • symptoms of nervous system problems such as tingling, numbness, double vision or weakness in arms or legs;

-• signs of skin cancer such as a lump or open wound that does not heal;
+• signs of skin cancer such as a lump or an open sore that does not heal;

-• signs and symptoms of blood disorders such as persistent fever, petechiae, bleeding, and pallor.
+• signs and symptoms of blood disorders such as persistent fever, bruising, bleeding, and paleness.

-The following side effects have been observed with adalimumab:
+The following adverse effects have been observed with adalimumab:

 • reactions at the injection site (including pain, swelling, redness, or itching);